MatLis-Purple/Portfolio/README.md

 ### 🏥 Enhancing NHS Budgeting Efficiency with Data Analysis of Appointment Trends

-This a **Python**-based project analyzing NHS GP appointment data to uncover trends that impact budgeting, service delivery, and patient behavior.
+This is a **Python**-based project analyzing NHS GP appointment data to uncover trends that impact budgeting, service delivery, and patient behavior.

 #### **Key Contributions:**
 - Identified high-demand regions and seasonal trends